lorenzo-costa/REC-ESBM/README.md

 # Extended Stochastic Block Models for Recommender Systems

 This repository contains code and resources developed for my Master’s Thesis proposting an extension of **Extended Stochastic Block Model** (Legramanti et al. 2020) tailored for recommendser systems.
 In particular, we introduce the **Degree-Corrected Extended Stochastic Block Model (DC-ESBM)**, which captures user/item popularity heterogeneity while leveraging nonparametric Bayesian modeling for community detection.

+---
+## Project Description
 Key contributions:
 - Extension of **ESBMs** to weighted, bipartite graphs.
 - **Degree correction** for modeling popularity differences.